Ananyaa-Jain/Node/Express/Introduction to Express.md

     - Executing code
     - Modifying the request and response Object
     - Terminating the request - response cycle
-    - handling cookies
+    - Handling cookies
-    - logging requests
+    - Logging requests
-    - passing control to subsequent middleware function
+    - Passing control to subsequent middleware function (Call `next()` to pass control)
+- `app.use()` - the primary method for mounting middlewares.

 ***Types of Middlewares:***
 1. **Application-Level Middleware:**